What to do about salty sweat stains?

 I've been a good kid working out and being healthy, but the gym I go to has uniforms and I always wear a black t-shirt.
 That's great, until I sweat and it leaves salt rings where the sweat reached out to.
 Ewwww.
 This is embarrassing, and I have to wash the shirt before I can wear it again, which is annoying since I go almost every day and need to re-wear shirts once or twice.
 ANYWAYS, how can I reduce the amount of salt in my sweat, and prevent these embarrassing white rings from forming on my clothes?
 Eating differently, drinking more water, help!

-Since you don’t mention any health concerns or troubling symptoms, instead of altering your diet or water consumption to solve this problem, you may want to first try these other tactics:
+Since you don’t mention any health concerns or troubling symptoms, instead of altering your diet or water consumption to solve this problem, you may want to first try some other tactics:

 - Wear an undershirt to absorb sweat before it reaches the fabric of your outer black shirt (but be sure to wash it after!).

 - Bring lots of black shirts to the gym and leave them in a locker.
 Keep dirty and clean shirts separate, and once you’ve run out of clean ones, take all of them home to wash in one go.

 - If you're in the market for new gym clothes, try buying some designed to wick sweat away from the body and dry quickly.
 Spot clean the stains away after each workout with cold water, and wash the entire shirt thoroughly every two to three uses.

 - Use an antiperspirant, which will help prevent sweat from happening in the first place.
 Less sweat means less salt to form stains on your clothes.
-Be careful when applying — antiperspirants can cause stains too.
+It’s wise to be careful when applying — antiperspirants can cause stains, too.

 - If it’s an option, you may choose a gym that doesn’t require black shirts.
 Shirts of other colors may hide the evidence of salty sweat rings better than black ones.

-- For a less expensive option, exercise at home or in the great outdoors.
+- For a less expensive option, you may try physical activity at home or in the great outdoors.

 - For a sweat-free but challenging cardio workout, you could try swimming if you have a pool available to you.
 The cool water will prevent sweat from sticking to your skin or clothes.